mousrij/devops-bootcamp-12-terraform/Notes.md

 Note that we also switched to the new key-pair name 'server-ss-key'.

-Another problem is that when the EC2 isntance is created, the `terraform apply` command returns and the "Provision Server" stage is done.
+Another problem is that when the EC2 instance is created, the `terraform apply` command returns and the "Provision Server" stage is done.
 However, the EC2 instance has not been initialized yet.
 The commands in `entry-script.sh` are still being executed.
 This means that docker-compose might not be available when the "Deploy Application" stage starts.
 The easiest way to solve this issue is to pause the pipeline execution for a certain duration until we can expect the initialization process to have finished.
 Let's add the following commands to the beginning of the script in the "Deploy Application" stage:

 ```groovy
 echo "waiting for EC2 server to initialize"